-Before moving to the proposed skew--symmetric perturbation in Section~\ref{sec_32}, it is important to emphasize that our strategy applies directly to any symmetric approximation, not necessarily Gaussian.
-This can be useful to perturb further extensions of the aforementioned methods aimed at capturing higher--order properties (e.g., tails).
-For example, generalizations from Gaussian approximating densities to Student--$t$ ones have been explored in the context of Laplace, \textsc{vb} and \textsc{ep} \citep[see e.g.,][Ch.\ 13]{ding2011t,futami2017expectation,liang2022fat,gelman1995bayesian}, but there are no strategies, to date, for~including skewness within such extensions.
+It is important to emphasize that our strategy applies directly to any symmetric approximation, not necessarily Gaussian.
+This can be useful to perturb further extensions of the aforementioned methods aimed at capturing higher-order properties (e.g.\ tails).
+For example, generalizations from Gaussian approximating densities to Student-$t$ ones have been explored in the context of Laplace, VB and EP \citep[e.g.][]{daudel2023monotonic,ding2011t,futami2017expectation,gelman1995bayesian,liang2022fat}, but there are no simple strategies, to date, for including skewness within such extensions.
 Our proposed solution applies also to these symmetric approximations.
-As proved in Section~\ref{sec_34}, the perturbation of these increasingly--accurate symmetric densities opens the avenues to progressively improve the asymptotic convergence rates to the target posterior.
+As proved in Section~\ref{sec_34}, the perturbation of these increasingly accurate symmetric densities opens also the avenues to further improve the asymptotic convergence rates to the target posterior.